RasmusRPaulsen/DTUImageAnalysis/exercises/ex4b-ImageMorphology/readme.md

 ### Exercise 13

-Now we will try to seperate the objects.
+Now we will try to separate the objects.
 Try using a *erosion* on the image that you repaired in exercise 12.
 You should probably use a rather large footprint.
 How large does it need to be in order to split the objects?

 ### Exercise 14